Both Fish and Fowl: The Prose Poem

 Week Two: From the Prosaic to the Transcendent

-We’ll examine Metonymy by Richard Siken.
+We’ll examine “Metonymy” by Richard Siken.
 Our craft talk will include discussion of line breaks, metaphor, fragmentation, and imagery within Siken’s poem.
-We’ll also look at a short free-verse poem by the instructor, Onomatopoeia.
+We’ll also look at a short free-verse poem by the instructor, “Onomatopoeia”.
 How do these poets use a rather prosaic subject – grammar – for creative inspiration?
-After a synchronous guided writing period, we’ll examine the work of one or two fellow poets (from Wet.Ink submissions).
+We’ll work from prompts during two short and one longer synchronous writing periods.
 Siken’s and Scotti’s poems will be posted on Wet.Ink.
 It is not necessary to read it before class, although of course you may!

-This week, we’ll examine Gertrude Stein’s short prose poem, Much Later.
-Then we’ll workshop one or two poems by fellow students before spending some time writing from a prompt.
-Stein’s poem will be posted on Wet.Ink.
+This week, we’ll examine “Obit” by Victoria Chang.
+Then we’ll write from prompts during two short and one longer synchronous writing periods.
+Chang’s poem will be posted on Wet.Ink.
 It is not necessary to read it before class, although of course you may!

 Week Four: Worlds That Sing to You